-As the Grants and Programs Manager for the Center for Sustainable Development (CSD), Sarah is responsible for coordinating and working directly with faculty, professionals, stakeholders and community groups on various CSD projects, and assists in grant writing for proposed work.
-Other responsibilities include maintaining budgets, schedules and deliverables, advising students, facilitating meetings, and helping to direct a dynamic and hands on CSD research team.
-Serving also as the Administrative Services Officer for the School of Architecture, Sarah manages the overall business processes of the school under the direction of the Assistant Dean.
+As the Assistant Director of Research for the School of Architecture, Sarah is responsible for coordinating and working directly with faculty, professionals, stakeholders and community groups on various projects, and assists in grant writing for proposed work.
+Sarah works to perform advanced program administration and coordination with the development and execution of internally and externally sponsored research in the UTSOA, including pre-award and post-award processes.
+Other responsibilities include maintaining budgets, schedules and deliverables, advising students, facilitating meetings, and helping to direct a dynamic and hands on research team at the Center for Sustainable Development, the research center for the School of Architecture.

 Sarah is an Advisory Board member for the Design Futures Public Interest Design (PID) Student Leadership Forum and has been involved with this conference since its inception at the University of Texas School of Architecture.
 Design Futures is a five-day, interdisciplinary forum bringing together student leaders from across the country with practitioner- and university-faculty who represent some of the most important thought leadership in this emerging sub-discipline.